You must carry out a risk assessment when applying for a new landfill permit or extending the area of your current landfill.

 Where you intend to rely on the naturally occurring mineral material as a geological barrier you must provide an assessment, including evidence to support that its attenuation properties are adequate, in your permit application.

-If the assessment shows that the natural mineral material won’t provide sufficient attenuation, you may need to install an artificial geological barrier (eg compacted clay or bentonite enriched sand) to ensure that your landfill development doesn’t impact groundwater quality for the whole life of the site.
+If the assessment shows that the natural mineral material will not provide sufficient attenuation, you may need to install an artificial geological barrier (for example, compacted clay or bentonite enriched sand) to ensure that your landfill development does not impact groundwater quality for the whole life of the site.

 You need to adequately characterise leachate quality for all levels of risk assessment.
 Where possible, you should use test data from representative samples of leachate from either the landfill or representative analogue sites that take similar wastes.